An old friend and I met up one afternoon this May.

 Krishnan himself bought one, a Sunbeam, in 1955 as commuting was a task (some things never change!).

-For their employees’ convenience, the PSUs introduced bus fleets.
-They also built massive, well-maintained townships that are much sought-after enclaves even today.
-The blue HAL and ITI buses were ubiquitous in Bangalore till a few years ago.
+For their employees, the PSUs introduced bus fleets and also built massive, well-maintained townships that are much sought-after enclaves even today.
+The blue HAL and ITI buses were ubiquitous in Bangalore till recently.

-But despite the limited public transport options, it was still an easy city.
+But overall, it was still an easy city.

 “My wife and I used to go together on foot quite a long distance,” said Sampige Anantha Murthy, a retired district and sessions judge, who first came to the city in 1954.
 “Those were the safer days.”

-Indeed, as an eight-or nine-year-old, I’d travel long distances to school both by bus and by foot—alone or with friends.
-Straying far from home along the highway was a pleasurable Sunday routine.
-Brave would be the Bangalore parents who’d let their children do that now.
+Indeed, as an eight-or nine-year-old, I’d travel long distances to school both by bus and foot—alone or with friends.
+Straying far from home along the highway was a pleasurable Sunday morning routine.
+Brave would be the parents who’d let their children do that now.

-Because by February 2016, there were over 6 million motorised vehicles in the city, up over 6,000% from the 100,000 in 1971.
-While the length of the city’s road network has increased from 960 kilometres in 1964 to 10,200 km in 2014, it is still inadequate, leaving her with the worst road density among India’s metros.
+Because by February 2016, there were over 6 million motorised vehicles in Bangalore, up over 6,000% from the 100,000 in 1971.
+While the length of her road network has increased from 960 kilometres in 1964 to 10,200 km in 2014, it is still inadequate, leaving her with the worst road density among India’s metros.
 The result: Over $6 billion worth of man-hours spent stuck in traffic—and this for the IT sector alone.

 While poor planning, corruption, and land-grab are universal to urban India, nowhere else has the rapidity of growth bogged down a city as much as in Bangalore.